n2tp1311/udacity_ds_blog_post/README.md

 # Key questions

-1. **Which features play a key role in distinguishing species?**: Sepal length, petal length, and petal width are the most useful features for classifying all three species.
+1. **Which measures play a key role in distinguishing species?**: Sepal length, petal length, and petal width are the most useful features for classifying all three species.

-2. **How do you recognize species based on their measurements?**: Setosa is clearly separated from the other species due to its small petal size, while Versicolor and Virginica show partial overlap, making it difficult to separate them with a simple decision boundary.
+2. **Which measures are important in differentiating Setosa from other 2 species?**: Setosa is clearly separated from the other species due to its small petal size.

+3. **Which meaasures are important in differentiating Virginica from other 2 species**: Virginica has significant larger and longer petal compared to Setosa.
+Compared to Versicolor, Virginica has slightly larger and longer.
+Using petal length and width, Setosa << Versicolor < Virginica

-3. **What are practical application of this model?**: The knowledge from this dataset can be applied to automated plant classification, agriculture research, and inventory management in nurseries, while also serving as an excellent educational tool for understanding machine learning classification techniques.
+4. **What are practical application of this model?**: The knowledge from this dataset can be applied to automated plant classification, agriculture research, and inventory management in nurseries, while also serving as an excellent educational tool for understanding machine learning classification techniques.

+5. **How well does new model improve the accuracy of our prediction?**: Thew new model increase accuracy from 36% to 95%, compared to random prediction (based on referenced distribution)

 # CRISP-DM Process